MOTUNRAYO

 |mo. too. rah. yuh ee.loh|

-TAARU is a cultural platform dedicated to fashion, art and culture storytelling around Africa and its Diaspora, founded by Motunrayo Ilo in August 2024.
+TAARU is an editorial project dedicated to fashion, art and culture storytelling around Africa and its Diaspora, founded by Motunrayo Ilo in August 2024.

 TAARU spent the day with Ore Falase, Creative Director and founder of the eponymous fashion brand By Falase.
-At the core of her work is her identity, proudly using colours of the Nigerian flag, quotes from the Nigerian army and Lagos State car number plate inspired belts.
-By Falase is a sartorial testament to Falase’s heritage and identity.
+At the centre of her world and subsequently her design practices lay women and her identity as a Nigerian Woman.
+For Ore “It’s about sex and sensuality, it’s about strength, it’s about being Nigerian and most importantly, it’s about being a woman”.
+Her garments, using ; colours of the Nigerian flag, quotes from the Nigerian army and Nigerian number plate inspired belts are a sartorial testament to her heritage and identity.

 Executive Producer &Videographer - Motunrayo Ilo